Data Processing Addendum (Preview)

 - Nature & purpose.
 Access-verification workflows, diagnostics, and support communications.

 - Personal Data types.
 Typically limited to Customer staff business contact details (name, email) and any Personal Data Customer elects to include in instructions or attachments.
-Patron identifiers are not required for the beta and should not be provided.
+Dedicated non-patron test account identifiers, including barcodes where needed for troubleshooting, may appear in library-facing reports but should not be assigned to real patrons.
+Real patron identifiers are not required for pilots and should not be provided.

 - Data subjects.
 Customer personnel (e.g., library staff, administrators).
-No end-user patrons in beta.
+No real end-user patrons are expected or required for pilots.

 3. Instructions